mrc-ide/naomi/README.md

 * Run build and check before pushing to remote using `make build` and `make check` from command line or `devtools::check()` from R
 * When branch is ready for merging create a PR and add a reviewer
 * Ensure that the version number has been updated according to [semantic versioning](https://semver.org/) and add a news item describing the change
-* Reviewer should check code and ensure the build passes on [travis](https://travis-ci.org/mrc-ide/naomi) before merging.
+* Reviewer should check code and ensure the build passes on [travis](https://travis-ci.org/mrc-ide/naomi) before merging

 ### Website